claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ### <u>The Aspirations of Apollo Carver</u>
 Another novel, thematically Moralistic.
 The story centers on a man who aspires to be the best that he can be despite facing a series of deeply harrowing life events.
-This is nowhere near being finished, but its something to look forward to.
+This is nowhere near being finished but its something I look forward to writing, so it might motivate me to finish some other things in order to be able to work on it.

 ### <u>Assorted Poetry</u>
 [no content yet]